digitalbridgekit/hardhat-starter-kit/README.md

 The status of this upkeep is currently:  true

 ```
-As the checkUpkeep responds true the performUpkeep function is executed in the same way that happends with the keeper.
+As the checkUpkeep function responds true the performUpkeep function is executed in the same way that happends with the keeper.

 Now you can read the status again to verify that the counter value was incremented in 1 more and the lasttimestamp changed to the current value too.